From left to right: Callum Innes (the mentor), Annabel Duggleby, Zuza Golińska, Katja Larsson and Nicola Rossini (the artists in residence).

 The programme has two angles, geographic and thematic.
 Each year the geographic programme shifts its focus within the EU, but consistently emphasises artists from countries under-represented in the EIB art collection.
 The thematic focus addresses current strategic priorities of the EIB – sustainable development and climate action.

-Leading British artist Callum Innes will be the mentor of the 2017 and 2018 edition.
+Leading British artist Callum Innes is the mentor of the 2017 and 2018 edition.

 The renowned Polish conceptual artist Miroslav Balka was the mentor of the first two editions.